nickg-24/crazy_calc/README.md

 ### To Do?
+- [ ] loop the recv so that all content is captured
 - [ ] check content type for post
 - [ ] check user priv, session id? (this might be alot to do)